vega/voyager/README.md

 ### Running

-You can run `gulp serve`, which serves the site as well as running tests in the background.
+You can run `npm start`, which serves the site as well as running tests in the background.
-If you edit any file, our gulp task runner should automatically refresh the browser and re-run tests.
+If you edit any file, our [gulp](http://gulpjs.com) task runner should automatically refresh the browser and re-run tests.

+To execute other tasks, either use the npm script aliases `npm run lint`, `npm test`, or `npm run build`, or else install gulp globally with `npm install -g gulp` and run the tasks directly from gulp.

 ## Development Guide